 A slightly strange one, but it’s impossible to visit Waterloo without at least walking through the iconic train station.
 Steeped in years of history, there’s not too much to actually do here, but it’s a great one to tick off the bucket list.

 Make sure to keep an eye out for the clock in the centre – yes, it’s the one where Only Fools’ Del Boy meets his future wife for the first time.
+You can also channel your inner Jason Bourne – this is where he meets his journalist source and gets into a shootout in The Bourne Ultimatum

 Experience Surrealism at the Dali Universe

 Attempt to enter the mind of famed Spanish artist Salvador Dali at the Dali Universe’s permanent exhibition.
-Located at County Hall, Beniamino Levi has dedicated his entire life to collecting works from Dali, and wow, I’m so glad he has.
+Located at County Hall, Beniamino Levi has dedicated his entire life to collecting works from Dali, and wow, we’re so glad he has.

 Paintings shown here include L’œil Fleuri and Spellbound, alongside sculptures, furniture, and his original tarot collection that he individually painted.